JimmyD4/Resume-ATS-Optimizer/README.md

 # 🧠 AI Powered ATS Resume Optimizer

-This is a Streamlit-based AI-powered application that analyzes your resume against a job description and helps you improve it to pass Applicant Tracking Systems (ATS).
-It uses Google’s Gemini LLM to generate actionable feedback and rewrite your resume to maximize job match score.
+This is a Streamlit-based AI-powered application that analyzes your resume against a job description and helps you improve to pass Applicant Tracking Systems (ATS).
+It uses Google’s Gemini LLM - 2.0 Flash to generate actionable feedback and rewrite your resume to maximize job match score.

 ## 🚀 Features